Dhirajkumarnikam/stocks-web/README.md

     yarn startw
     ```

-    d.
+    e.
 The application will run on: <http://localhost:3000>